Unintended pregnancy and subsequent use of modern contraceptive among slum and non-slum women in Nairobi, Kenya

 This paper investigate the mechanisms through which experiencing an unintended pregnancy leads to uptake of contraception

 Background: In spite of major gains in contraceptive prevalence over the last few decades, many women in most parts of the developing world who would like to delay or avoid pregnancy do not use any method of contraception.
 This paper seeks to: (a) examine whether experiencing an unintended pregnancy is associated with future use of contraception controlling for a number factors including poverty at the household and community levels; and (b) investigate the mechanisms through which experiencing an unintended pregnancy leads to uptake of contraception.

-Methods Quantitative and qualitative data from a cross-sectional research project conducted in 2009/10 in two slum settlements and two non-slum settings of Nairobi, Kenya are used.
+Methods: Quantitative and qualitative data from a cross-sectional research project conducted in 2009/10 in 2 slum settlements and 2 non-slum settings of Nairobi, Kenya are used.
 The quantitative component of the project was based on a random sample of 1,259 women aged 15–49 years.
 Logistic regression models were used to assess the effect of unintended pregnancy on future contraceptive use.
 The qualitative component of the project successfully interviewed a total of 80 women randomly selected from survey participants who had reported having at least one unintended pregnancy.

 Fotso, J.C.; Izugbara, C.; Saliku, T.; Ochako, R. Unintended pregnancy and subsequent use of modern contraceptive among slum and non-slum women in Nairobi, Kenya.
 BMC Pregnancy and Childbirth (2014) 14 (1) 224.
 [DOI: 10.1186/1471-2393-14-224]